Access

 Toilets

-There are five unisex toilets in the visitor centre.
-Of the standard cubicles, the first WC on the right is a little wider than the rest if you need a little more room, and there is an accessible toilet with wheelchair access and a red alarm cord if help is required.
+There are five gender neutral toilets in the Visitor Centre and the first cubicle on the right is slightly wider than the others.
+There is an accessible toilet (door width 86cm), providing wheelchair access, and has a red alarm cord if help is required.

-The toilets have flashing lights to warn if the fire alarm is set off.
+The lights will come on automatically when entering the cubicle and toilets have flashing lights to warn if the fire alarm is activated.

 The Chapel